latent-to/developer-docs/docs/subnets/understanding-sub-subnets.md

 # Introducing Sub-Subnets

-The Sub-Subnets feature allows a subnet creator to apportion the subnet's emissions across multiple **sub-subnets**, each of which runs Yuma Consensus independently to evaluate the miners' performance on each of a number of distinct tasks.
+Historically, each subnet operates with a single **incentive mechanism**, a function that validators run to assign weights to miners based on the value of their work.
+The **Sub-Subnets** feature allows a subnet creator to apportion the subnet's emissions across multiple **sub-subnets**, each of which runs Yuma Consensus *independently* to evaluate the miners' performance on each of a number of distinct tasks.

 Each miner and validator receives emissions separately within each sub-subnet, so a miner's performance within one sub-subnet does not effect their rating in another, and their emissions for each epoch are summed across the sub-subnets.
+Sub-subnets don't change the total emissions to a subnet, but create a way for subnet crators to distribute those emissions to miners working on different tasks.
 This mechanism afford subnet creators a transparent, on-chain way to exercise fine-grained control over the work they are incentivizing, keeping miner effort focused on work that is most needed at a time.

-Historically, each subnet operates with a single incentive mechanism, a single function that validators run to assign weights to miners based on the value of their work.
-Sub-Subnets extend this by allowing subnet owners to divide their subnet's emissions across multiple incentive mechanisms (sub-subnets).
 Each sub-subnet has its own:

-- **Weight setting**: Validators set weights for each miners on the subnet's sub-subnets.
+- **Weight matrix**: Each validator sets weights for each miner on each of the subnet's sub-subnets.
-- **Independent incentive tracking**: Each sub-subnet tracks miner performance separately
+- **Independent emissions**: Since they depend on weights set by validators, a miner's emissions in each sub-subnet are independent.
-- **Configurable emission distribution**: Subnet owners control what percentage of total emissions goes to each sub-subnet.
+- **Configurable emission distribution**: Subnet creators control what percentage of total emissions goes to each sub-subnet.
 - **Transparent on-chain data**: All sub-subnet configurations and the flow of emissions are visible on-chain.

 :::info Key Insights

-1. **Same Validators, Same Stake**: All validators participate in all sub-subnets with identical stake weights
+1. **Same Validators, Same Stake**: All validators participate in all sub-subnets with identical stake weights.
-2. **Same Miners**: All registered miners can participate in any or all sub-subnets
+2. **Same Miners**: All registered miners can participate in any or all sub-subnets.
-3. **Owner-Controlled Proportions**: Subnet owners set emission distribution percentages
+3. **Owner-Controlled Proportions**: The holder of the *subnet creator* key sets the emission distribution among sub-subnets.
-4. **Separate Yuma Consensus**: Each sub-subnet runs its own consensus to determine miner rankings
+4. **Separate Yuma Consensus**: Each sub-subnet runs its own consensus to determine miner rankings.
 :::